explosion/sense2vec/README.md

 - spaCy **pipeline component** and **extension attributes**.
 - Fully **serializable** so you can easily ship your sense2vec vectors with your spaCy model packages.
+- Use [`annoy`](https://github.com/spotify/annoy) to build an index for super fast approximate calculations of most similar vectors.
 - **Train your own vectors** using a pretrained spaCy model, raw text and [GloVe](https://github.com/stanfordnlp/GloVe) or Word2Vec via [fastText](https://github.com/facebookresearch/fastText)